richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Event Token specification {{!SET}}, as well as the terms defined below:

 {: vspace="0"}
-Event Transmitter
+SET Transmitter
-: A service provider that delivers SETs to other providers known as Event Receivers.
+: A service provider that delivers SETs to other providers known as SET Receivers.

-Event Receiver
+SET Receiver
-: A service provider that registers to receive SETs from an Event Transmitter and provides an endpoint to receive SETs via HTTP POST.
+: A service provider that registers to receive SETs from an SET Transmitter and provides an endpoint to receive SETs via HTTP POST.